interplaynetary/free-association/docs/coalition/original.md

 **Participants may publish data:** For example, sources for deriving, filters and their applications, recognitions, capacities, needs, organizational membership, environmental data, qualities, or any other data.

 **Participants may derive data from local and network-data:** For example, distributions, goals, estimates, needs, capacities, organizational membership, sources for deriving, filters and their applications, or any other data.
-Key distribution derivations include Recognition (always a portion of 100%), Mutual Recognition (reciprocal minimum), and Organizational Recognition (derived from mutual-recognition among members).
+Key distribution derivations include Recognition (always a portion of 100%), Reciprocal Alignment (reciprocal minimum), and Organizational Priority (derived from reciprocal alignment among members).

 **Participants can publish/propose/offer/allocate with the help of protocols of their choosing.**